 Its uniformity and stability make it an excellent substrate for veneer

-using MDF or flake board as a substrate, lightly sand the surface
+using MDF or MDO as a substrate, thoroughly sand the surface

 with 80 grit sandpaper to provide a better grip for the glue.
 To test the substrate, place a drop of water on the surface.
 If the water keeps a bead shape after ten seconds, it needs more sanding.
 However, if the water flattens out and is absorbed by the substrate, then it is ready for application of veneer glue.